balamuru/agentic-doc-ocr/README.md

 ### Example Output

-The script will extract structured data from your PDF and output:
+The script will extract structured data from your PDF and output multiple products with all size variations:

 ```json
 {